pharmbio/robotlab/sop-cellpainter.md

    - When the incubator is set up for experiment: ask Polina.
 The procedure will include removing the water with a suction pump.

-## Configure BioTek protocols and add time estimates for them
+## Configure BioTek and blue washer protocols and add time estimates for them

 1. Make a new directory in the protocols root on the windows computer.
    You could copy an existing one, `automation_v5.0/` might be a good start.